135.58 USD

 10 years

 About: PepsiCo is a global leader in snacks and beverages, owning well-known household brands including Pepsi, Mountain Dew, Gatorade, Lay's, Cheetos, and Doritos, among others.
 The company dominates the global savory snacks market and also ranks as the second-largest beverage provider in the world (behind Coca-Cola) with diversified exposure to carbonated soft drinks, or CSD, as well as water, sports, and energy drink offerings.
 Convenience foods account for approximately 55% of its total revenue, with beverages making up the rest.
 Pepsi owns the bulk of its manufacturing and distribution capacity in the US and overseas.
-International markets make up 40% of total sales and one third of operating profits.
+International markets made up 40% of both total sales and operating profits in 2024.

 0